The Real Reasons Your Top Developers Are Leaving—And How to Stop It

 - Involve Developers in Decision-Making: Give them a voice in setting goals and planning projects.

+IV.
 Departure of Senior Leadership

 When seasoned leaders depart, it often results in uncertainty and a heavier workload for those left behind.
 Junior developers, suddenly lacking proper mentorship, may be thrust into expert roles prematurely.
 Without the context or authority to challenge decisions, they are left managing fragmented and impromptu requests from other departments.
 This absence of clear direction can breed frustration and confusion.
+If senior development managers start leaving, it may spark a chain reaction, with others soon following, further destabilizing the team.

 Impact on Developers: